 The syllabub originated in 16th century England.
 It was a drink of milk or cream curdled with a little wine or cider, sweetened and flavoured.
 In modern recipes a dessert syllabub is a thick or heavy cream curdled with wine or sherry, sweetened and flavoured, usually with lemon.
 It is whipped until thick and foamy.

 340g(12 oz) a mix of strawberries, raspberries and redcurrants (2 cups)

 60ml(2 fl oz) dry white wine (¼ cup)

 2mini sponge cases

-142 ml carton double/whipping or heavy cream (⅔ cup)
+142mlcarton double/whipping or heavy cream (⅔ cup)

 You will also need 4 x squat glass tumblers or similar pretty glasses for this recipe.

-Place all the fruit in a bowl and sprinkle over 40g (1½ oz) sugar.
-Toss to coat the fruit and set to one side for 2 hours to draw out the juices.
+Place all the fruit in a bowl and sprinkle over 40 g (1½ oz) sugar.
+Toss to coat the fruit and leave for 2 hours to draw out the juices.

 Measure the wine into a small bowl.
-Pare a couple of slices of rind from the lemon, cut them in half and add to the wine, making sure they are covered.
+Pare a couple of slices of rind from the lemon, cut these in half and add to the wine, making sure they are covered.
 Put to one side for 2 hours.

 After the 2 hours, cut the sponge cases to fit the base of the four glasses.

 Remove the lemon rind from the wine.
 Squeeze one and half tablespoons of juice from the lemon and add to the wine along with the remaining sugar.
 Stir to dissolve the sugar.

 In a large bowl whisk the cream until it forms soft peaks.
 Now slowly add the wine mixture, whisking continuously, until the cream mixture becomes thick and frothy.
 Spoon this equally over the fruit and swirl the top.
-Chill for 3 hours.